ShuraZeryck/data-engineering-zoomcamp-final-zeryck/README.md

 I wanted to see what qualities of a song lead to popularity, and how that has changed over time.
 I used weekly top 100 chart data from the US from 196? to 2018, and filtered to just the number one song each week.
 This knowledge is desireable for folks in the music industry, like producers and such.

-The data included the following fields:
+The data included the following fields (scripts to get READMEs):

 1. key
 2. valence